unkornithology/unkornithology.github.io/pages/members.md

 ### Principal Investigators
 <br>

+#### Letty Reichart (Professor, co-chair of Biology)
+Originally from the green hills of Pennsylvania, Letty pursued her love of birds and biology across the continent, studying the breeding systems of Ruddy Ducks <i>Oxyura jamaicensis</i> in the prairie potholes of the Canadian prairies.
+After finishing her PhD, Letty came to the [University of Nebraska at Kearney](https://www.unk.edu/), where she enjoys teaching and working with undergraduate students, as well as being involved with the local community.
+Letty is also extremely involved in the [Wilson Ornithological Society](https://wilsonsociety.org/), through which she helps enable research on a transcontinental scale.
+[Click here to learn more about Letty.](https://www.unk.edu/academics/biology/faculty/letitia_reichart.php)
+<br><br>

 <img align="left" src="/images/cooper.jpg" alt="cooper" width="140" hspace="10"/>
 #### Jacob C. Cooper (Assistant Professor)
 Growing up in western Colorado, Jacob was fascinated by the diversity of birds in the southwestern "sky islands" and the patchy, limited distributions of plants and animals in this rugged region.
 Jacob now studies the ecology and evolution of (mostly) birds worldwide, focusing specifically on the ecology and distribution of North American birds and on the ecology and biogeography of African birds.
 Jacob is an Assistant Professor at the [University of Nebraska at Kearney](https://www.unk.edu/) since July 2023, and he is a Research Associate of the [Field Museum](https://www.fieldmuseum.org).
 Jacob is a Citizen of the [Cherokee Nation](https://cherokee.org/).
 [Click here to learn more about Jacob or view his CV]({{ site.url }}{{ site.baseurl }}/jcc/).